bloominstituteoftechnology/node-api3-project/README.md

   - retrieve the list of posts for a user.
 - **Use _Postman_ to test the API as you work through the exercises.**

-**The endpoints for managing users and the middleware to uppercase the user's name are due on Wednesday, the posts endpoints are due on Thursday**.

 ## Stretch Goal